The Risk for Failure of Israeli Intelligence

 Comments on Contemporary Risks by Dr. Ziva Rozen-Bakher

 21 November 2022 at 13:48.
-I was 10 years old in 1973 when the war sirens brock the silence of Yom-Kippur.
-After I entered the shelter with my family, the radio started to publish the general mobilization of the IDF.
+I was 10 years old in 1973 when the war sirens broke the silence of Yom-Kippur.
+After I entered the shelter with my family, the radio started to publish the general mobilisation of the IDF.
 I still remember the countless ‘reserve codes’ that the radio published.
-The Yom-Kippur war from the side of Israel was a surprise war because the intel chief of IDF failed to predict the surprise attack, despite all the 'red flags'.
-The intel army chief has a critical role because it should evaluate the military threats in order to get the right decisions, such as if needed a change in the military deployment or general mobilization to prevent a surprise attack, or vice versa, if not needed any move because not exists a real threat, which allows saving costs of useless mobilization.
+The Yom-Kippur War, from the side of Israel, was a surprise war because the intel chief of the IDF failed to predict the surprise attack, despite all the 'red flags'.
+The intelligence army chief has a critical role because it should evaluate the military threats in order to get the right decisions, such as if needed a change in the military deployment or general mobilisation to prevent a surprise attack, or vice versa, if not needed any move because there is no real threat, which allows saving costs of useless mobilisation.

-If an Israeli politician will argue that Iran is going to attack the world cup, then likely I would not mention it because politicians say ridiculous things as part of populism policy.
-However, when the intel chief of IDF assessed a ridiculous risk that Iran may attack the world cup, then it signals about a big problem, namely the lack of assessing the reality at the regional level, which can backfire in both directions, namely assessing a threat that does not exists, or vice versa, not understanding a real threat.
+If an Israeli politician argues that Iran is going to attack the World Cup, then likely I would not mention it because politicians say ridiculous things as part of populism policy.
+However, when the intel chief of the IDF assessed a ridiculous risk that Iran may attack the World Cup, then it signalled about a big problem, namely the lack of assessing the reality at the regional level, which can backfire in both directions, namely assessing a threat that does not exist, or vice versa, not understanding a real threat.
 I hope for Israel that surprise sirens will not break the silence one day, but under such illusional intelligence, then my prediction is that the risk is high.